 is the Senior Project Manager and Research Fellow for Project SANA.
 Originally from Washington Heights, New York, Melissa is a first generation Dominican-American who holds a B.A. in History from Baruch College (CUNY), a MSc in Social Studies Education from Pace University, and an MA and Ph.D. in Latin American and Caribbean History from The State University of New York at Binghamton.
 An expert on abortion story-sharing, Melissa works to center the voices of people who have had abortions and end abortion stigma in all facets of her life.
 Prior to joining Project SANA, her own abortion experience inspired her to create The Abortion Diary, and spend five years traveling around the world listening to and capturing the diverse abortion experiences of over 300 people.
 She has been featured on the front page of The Washington Post, NPR’s Weekend Edition,Remezcla, Self Magazine, Univision, MSNBC's Breaking Glass series, From A Whisper To A Shout: Abortion Activism and Social Media, and the French documentary film Le choix d'une vie.
 IG: @theabortiondiarist or @theabortiondiary

-is a researcher for Project SANA and an undergraduate student at the University of Texas at Austin, majoring in Biochemistry/Pre-Med.
-She is also pursuing a Certificate in Social Inequality, Public Health, and Policy with a concentration in Family and Fertility.
+is a researcher for Project SANA.
+As an undergraduate student at the University of Texas at Austin, she studied Biochemistry and Pre-Medicine, with a Certificate in Social Inequality, Public Health, and Policy with a concentration in Family and Fertility.

 Jennifer Starling, MSc